W4RH4WK/Debloat-Windows-10/README.md

 I develop those scripts on a Windows 10 Professional 64-Bit virtual machine.
 Please let me know if you encounter any issues with other Windows 10 versions.

+## Usage

+1. Install all available updates for your system.
+2. Edit the scripts to fit your need.
+3. Run the edited scripts.
+4. Reboot!

 ## Interactivity